Co-production in social care: What it is and how to do it

 SCIE’s recommendations in its evaluation report for what should happen next are also useful for anyone trying to implement this kind of programme:

-- Recognise that culture shift takes time and needs to happen at all levels
+- Recognise that culture shift takes time and needs to happen at all levels.

 - Acknowledge a tension between the Council’s legal responsibilities and public accountability, and the co-production ethos of sharing power and equality.
 Use co-production to collectively manage this tension.

-- Reassure staff that they will be given time to do co-production
+- Reassure staff that they will be given time to do co-production.

-- Increase diversity within the Board and champions
+- Increase diversity within co-production work.

-- Support and facilitate the growth of local user-led organisations
+- Support and facilitate the growth of local user-led organisations.

-- Induct new Board members and champions to give them experience of the Council
+- Induct new Board members and champions to give them experience of the Council.

 - Continue to monitor progress and evaluate the programme